MicrosoftDocs/sql-docs/docs/advanced-analytics/administration/extended-events.md

 ms.author: davidph
 monikerRange: ">=sql-server-2016||>=sql-server-linux-ver15||=sqlallproducts-allversions"
 ---
-# Extended events for monitoring Python and R scripts in SQL Server
+# Monitor Python and R scripts with extended events in SQL Server Machine Learning Services
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

 Learn how to use extended events to monitor and troubleshooting operations related to the SQL Server Machine Learning Services, SQL Server Launchpad, and Python or R jobs external scripts.